Stauroteuthis

-Stauroteuthis is a genus of deepwater octopus, a cephalopod mollusk.
-This is the only genus in the family Stauroteuthidae, and only two species have been described in this genus.
+Stauroteuthis is a genus of deepwater cirrate octopus, a cephalopod mollusk.
+This is the only genus in the family Stauroteuthidae, and only three species have been described in this genus.

 The organisms live below 700 m water depth; although sometimes found as deep as 4 km underwater, they generally live at a water depth of around 2 km.
 They do not possess a radula.

 The stauroteuthids have the distinction of being one of the few bioluminescent octopuses; some of the muscle cells that control the suckers in most species have been replaced with photophores which are believed to fool prey by directing them towards the mouth.